 In other words: If you want to start a bigger project, Java is the route to go.

-To learn about Java plugins, check out the Getting Started with Plugins page.
+To learn about Java plugins, check out Getting Started with Plugins.

-beaTlets are new in beaTunes 3.
+beaTlets have been introduced in beaTunes 3.
 They are Java plugin's little brothers.
 Whatever you can script together in a simple class, is a good candidate for a beaTlet.

 beaTlets can be written in JRuby (Ruby running on a JVM), Jython (Python running on a JVM) or Groovy, and are coded just like Java plugins against the Java API.
 However, being scripted, they don't require an integrated development environment or a compiler.
 They can be simply dropped into place and are picked up by beaTunes the next time it's started.

-To learn about beaTlets, check out the Getting Started with beaTlets page.
+To learn about beaTlets, check out Getting Started with beaTlets.